-Each AI model learns on the input from your documents, which therefore increases its accuracy.
-Since the main economic principle for any business owner or process owner is to maximize output by minimizing input, documents automation provides you with more structured data and support for your decision-making process in the long-term perspective.
+Each AI model learns on the input from your documents, thus increasing its accuracy.
+Since the main economic principle for any business owner or process owner is to maximize output by minimizing intake, document automation provides you with more structured data and support for your decision-making process in the long-term perspective.

-- From the investment perspective, your ROI increases after the AI teaches itself the specifics of documents your company processes.
+3. From the investment perspective, your ROI increases after the AI teaches itself the specifics of documents your company processes.
 Also, your offer generation speeds up.

 When assessing IDP from the business investment perspective, there’s also the benefit of faster offer generation thanks to quicker document turnaround.
 With automation in place, your team can quickly process emails from prospects and source data to create ready-to-send offers.

 The above may sound like a headache for the biggest fish in the pond.
 However, even mid-market businesses employ various ERP and CRM systems that generate documents.

-- Increasing customer satisfaction.
+5. Increasing customer satisfaction.

-By establishing specific templates for your complaints, IDP can help quickly extract key data from complaint forms and boost the performance of your Customer Success team.
+By establishing specific templates for your complaints, IDP can help quickly extract critical data from complaint forms and boost the performance of your Customer Success team.

 While intelligent document processing aims at extracting data from documents, AI-based technologies can also automatically process this extracted data, thus supporting many key processes where accurate data plays a pivotal role.

 Automated data processing encapsulates all technologies that utilize machine learning and artificial intelligence to extract, store, process, analyze and streamline data.

 IDP and ADP are tightly linked together.